-Description:This is a genuine Spanish silver 1 real coin that was minted in Mexico City during the rule of King Philip II.
-The obverse of this coin features a cross with lions and castles and the reverse depicts the Philip II coat of arms.
+Description:This rare one real silver coin was minted in Granada, Spain during the reign of King Philip II.
+The obverse side features a cross with lions and castles and the reverse depicts the Philip II coat of arms with “G” Granada and “A” assayer mintmarks.
 From the House of Habsburg, Philip ruled during the "Golden Age of Spain", with territories and colonies in Europe, the Americas, Asia and Oceana.
-Under the Spanish Habsburgs rule in the 16th & 17th centuries, Spain reached the peak of its political and economic strength when its' Empire became the foremost global power.
+Under the Spanish Habsburgs rule in the 16th & 17th centuries, Spain reached the peak of its political and economic strength when their empire became the foremost global power.